Squeakrats/objs/README.md

 # objs.js
 ## Description
 Simple obj file loader written in Javascript.
 Useful for loading files via ajax or parsing pre-loaded text.
+Should be compatible with every model [here]( http://people.sc.fsu.edu/~jburkardt/data/obj/obj.html).
+Please note that this library only supports a subset of the obj format.
 ## Usage

 ### Ajax